Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Introduction

-The defense method proposed in this paper is based on the experimental evidence that physical adversarial attacks yield anomalous activation patterns in the internal network layers \cite{coverage_defense,yu2021defending,co_real,2022arXiv220101850R,Carrara_2018_ECCV_Workshops}.
-To deepen the understanding of the effect of physical adversarial attacks, an extensive set of experiments have been carried out, showing that (1) shallow layers contain high/medium over-activations in the spatial image areas corresponding to adversarial objects, and (2) in deeper layers such over-activations grow, both spatially and in magnitude, allowing to identify a region of interest that contains the adversarial patch.
-Based on such evidences, this paper proposes \textit{Z-Mask}, a novel defense mechanism aimed at detecting and masking potential adversarial objects.
-Being the method task-agnostic, it can be applied to any convolutional model, without altering its original parameters.
-Figure \ref{fig:top_view} illustrates the proposed defense approach for the case of semantic segmentation.
+Differently from those strategies, the defense method proposed in this paper leverages the evidence that physical adversarial attacks yield anomalous activation patterns in the internal network layers.
+Such anomalous activations caused by adversarial patches have been observed in several works \cite{yu2021defending,co_real,2022arXiv220101850R}, but to the best of our records, no studies deepen this phenomenon from a spatial perspective.
+To this end, recalling the spatial propagation effect of CNNs \cite{NIPS2012_c399862d}, we noticed that a set of shallow layers contains high/medium over-activations in the spatial image areas corresponding to adversarial objects, while in deeper layers such over-activations grow in magnitude while referring to lower spatial resolutions (further illustrations in the supplementary material).
+Based on such evidences, this paper proposes \textit{Z-Mask}, a novel defense mechanism that combines the analysis of multiple layers to precisely detect and mask potential adversarial objects.

-To extract preliminary adversarial region proposals, \textit{Z-Mask} runs an over-activation analysis (presented in Section \ref{sec:z-heatmap}) on a set of selected layers.
-This analysis exploits a \textit{Spatial Pooling Refinement} to filter out high-frequency noise in over-activated regions.
-For each layer, the analysis produces an adversarial region proposal expressed through a heatmap.
+Figure \ref{fig:top_view} illustrates the proposed defense approach for the case of SS.
+To extract preliminary adversarial region proposals, \textit{Z-Mask} runs an over-activation analysis \del{(presented in Section \ref{sec:z-heatmap})} on a set of selected layers.
+This analysis exploits a \textit{Spatial Pooling Refinement} (SPR) to filter out high-frequency noise in over-activated regions.
+For each of these layers, the analysis produces an adversarial region proposal expressed through a heatmap.
 Then, all the heatmaps are aggregated into a \textit{shallow heatmap} $\mathcal{H}^{\mathcal{S}}$ and a \textit{deep heatmap} $\mathcal{H}^{\mathcal{D}}$, which summarize the over-activation behavior at two different depth levels.
-Finally, these two heatmaps are processed by a \textit{Fusion and Detection Block} (described in Section \ref{sec:fusion-block}) that flags the presence of an adversarial object and generates the corresponding defense mask that serves the purpose of covering the detected adversarial patch.
-The mask generation algorithm leverages a trainable \textit{multi-threshold mechanism} to fuse the information provided by $\mathcal{H}^{\mathcal{D}}$ and $\mathcal{H}^{\mathcal{S}}$.
+Finally, these two heatmaps are processed by a \textit{Fusion and Detection Block} \del{(described in the following Sections)} that flags the presence of an adversarial object and generates the corresponding defense mask.